Can You Recycle Electric Toothbrushes?

 The plastic casing, metal components, and electronic circuits each require different recycling methods, making the process more complex.

-Some recycling centers have a specialized toothbrush recycling program to handle these items efficiently.
+Some recycling centers offer specialized toothbrush recycling programs to handle these items efficiently.

 They can only process the materials if they are correctly separated and prepared, ensuring that each component is recycled appropriately.